Married Since: 2011

 I, Eric, am a writer – mostly television shows but I’ve dabbled in commercials, video game treatments, book adaptations– whatever I could get to make the rent.
 I mostly write from home which has allowed me to learn to cook, chronicle the adventures of Mr. Inches, and be the best husband I can be to my lovely wife.
 I too like goats, but I’m not so sure about being a farmer.
 You can guess where this will lead (hint: me milking goats in ten years).

 In addition to being in love, we truly enjoy each other’s company and appreciate the wonderful life we have created together.
 Living in the Pacific Northwest has provided endless opportunities to wander the mountains, forests, rivers, and coastlines and we do that a lot.
 We traded Southern California’s sunshine for the abundant greenery and water of Oregon, and we love it.
 However, we’re still getting used to the seasons.
 We cook, we go to movies, concerts, baseball games, and to any and every museum.
 We both went to state universities, so we love college sports.
 We’ve traveled the world and road tripped the country.
-Through it all, we hang out with Mr. Inches and want to have a child we can share this life with and help to forge their own excellent adventure.
+Through it all, we hang out with Mr. Inches and Hot Shot, and we want to have a child we can share this life with and help to forge their own excellent adventure.

 Like you probably feel right now, we are at a transition point in our lives.
 We understand there is nothing more important to us than the family we want to create, and we are gratefully looking for your help to do so.
 This is a huge moment for all of us, and for your unborn baby.
 We promise to offer unconditional love, stability, and guidance as your baby discovers who they are, where they come from, and who they will become.